FirebaseExtended/emberfire/docs/guide/saving-and-retrieving-data.md

 });
 ```

-We used an **ArrayController** to sort our posts by timestamp.
 In our `publishPost` action, we create a new post in the data store with the title and body entered in our Handlebars template.
 Simply calling `newPost.save()` will save our post to the data store and automatically create a record in the database.

 > **Note:** By default Firebase requires users be authenticated before they can read and write to the database.
 If you have not authenticated your users, you will receive errors .
 If you want to allow reading/writing to the database from unauthenticated users, check out the [security rules](security-rules.md) section.